 Finding the Best Reading Program for Students with Dyslexia

-If you are helping a struggling reader and you are looking for reading programs or dyslexia programs, it can be an overwhelming process to sift through the multitude of options that are currently available.
-Many approaches focus on the well-researched Orton-Gillingham-based instructional approach, however, each program focuses on its own materials and addresses a variety of different age groups.
-If you already have tried other phonemic awareness-based reading instruction and want to consider other reading programs, this blog will help you uncover some other great options.
+If you are helping a struggling reader and looking for reading or dyslexia programs, sifting through the multitude of options can be overwhelming.
+Many approaches focus on the well-researched, direct-instruction Orton-Gillingham method; however, each program offers its own materials and aims, and addresses a variety of age groups.
+If you have already tried other phonemic awareness-based reading instruction and want to consider other reading programs, this blog will help you uncover some other great options.

 Searching for Great Reading Programs/Dyslexia Programs

-If you are helping a struggling reader and you are looking for a structured literacy reading program, it can be an overwhelming process to sift through the multitude of options that are currently available.
-Many approaches focus on the well-researched, direct instruction, Orton-Gillingham-based instructional approach, however, each program offers its own program aims and materials for struggling readers and addresses a variety of different age groups.
+If you are helping a struggling reader and looking for a structured literacy reading program, sifting through the multitude of options can be overwhelming.
+Many approaches focus on the well-researched, direct-instruction Orton-Gillingham method; however, each program offers its own aims and materials for struggling readers and addresses a variety of age groups.

 What is the Orton-Gillingham Approach to Reading?